UptickNetwork/DID-docs/docs/quick-start-demo.md

 ## Verify the ID holder credential

 Here comes the third role in this tutorial: the verifier.
 This could be represented by an organization that needs to check the accuracy of someone's credentials.
-In our use case, this organization wants to verify whether the ID holder actually attended our made-up Paris event.
+In PrivadoID use case, this organization wants to verify whether the ID holder actually attended PrivadoID made-up Paris event.

 Here are the steps to verify the credential: